 Add Another Chicken Breast (Or Two)

 The grilling treatment is the highest expression chicken breasts can hope for.
 While they may or may not be your centerpiece for outdoor dining, a grilled chicken breast with a zingy marinade can make for a knockout Caesar salad, or a healthy alternative to chicken parm later in the week.
+Or you can chop them up for an easy chicken salad.
 Get our Grilled Chicken Breasts recipe.